Published:

 Self-managed Airbnb operations typically yield profit margins of 35-45%.
 This is significantly higher than professionally managed properties, which often see margins of 25-35% due to management fees that typically range from 10-20% of gross revenue.

-How do I calculate Net Operating Income (NOI) for my Airbnb?
+How do I calculate net operating income (NOI) for my Airbnb?

 To calculate NOI, subtract all operating expenses from your Gross Booking Revenue.
 Operating expenses include cleaning, utilities, insurance, maintenance, and platform fees, but exclude mortgage interest, tax depreciation, and capital expenditures.